geoscixyz/gpg/content/gravity/gravity_data.rst

 recording, and logging, but essentially their sensors are based upon variations of a mass on a spring.
-If the force on a spring is to be measured accurately to tell us geologically useful information about gravity, then changes in spring length, \\(ds\\), must be measured with a precision of 1:109.
+If the force on a spring is to be measured accurately to tell us geologically useful information about gravity, then changes in spring length, :math:`ds`, must be measured with a precision of 1:109.
 Therefore, some form of "amplification" is required.
 A complete discussion of instruments is beyond the scope of these notes, but some of the characteristics of the most common instruments are listed here.

 - Conventional instruments available until the 1990's used LaCoste and Romberg or Worden methods of enhancing the effects of spring length changes.
 These instruments are still useful and accurate, though systems are available that are easier and quicker to use.
 See below.
 - A "zero length" spring is used, since they have tension proportional to absolute length, rather than to extension from unstressed length.
 - They operate as "null" instruments.
 A second spring is used to restore the mass beam to the zero position, and a micrometer dial reads off the force required.
-A calibration constant converts the dial reading to units of \\(g\\).
+A calibration constant converts the dial reading to units of :math:`g`.
 - These are mechanical instruments subject to drift, temperature effects, and shock.
 Use of quartz components, temperature compensation, thermos-flask cases, shipping clamps, etc. help stabilize the instruments.
 - The figure to the right shows a diagramatic cross-section of the "works" inside a Worden gravimeter, from *Exploration Geophysics of the Shallow Subsurface*, by H.R.
 Burger, Prentice Hall.
 - The figure below shows students using two Worden gravimeters in a field exercise, along with a simple laser leveling instrument from a hardware store to obtain relative elevations with roughly 1 cm accuracy.